Child wearing a white crochet beanie hat with olive green stripes, photographed in a bright neutral playroom with soft natural light.

 Quick answer

-This free crochet beanie hat pattern is worked from the top down in the round using worsted weight (#4) yarn and an H-8 (5 mm) hook.
-Designed for beginners, it features a stretchy ribbed brim made with post stitches and includes baby, toddler, child, and adult sizes.
+This crochet beanie hat pattern is a beginner-friendly hat worked from the top down in the round using basic stitches, color changes, and worsted weight yarn.
+It includes baby, toddler, child, and adult sizes and features a stretchy ribbed brim with bold stripe details.

 Why you’ll love this crochet beanie hat pattern